-Commerce, Treasury, Justice, State, and Homeland Security issue first Quint-Seal Compliance Note entities participating in "maritime and other transportation industries - including transportation companies, maintenance companies, insurance providers, other financial institutions, and other entities involved in funding or facilitating the transport of cargo," to identify and manage these new risks, update their compliance frameworks, and to "know your cargo."
-The Compliance Note provides red flag information on deceptive tactics used to attempt to evade sanctions and export controls, as well as examples of recent enforcement actions related to the illicit shipment of cargo.
+On 11 December 2023, the US Departments of Commerce, Treasury, Justice, State, and Homeland Security issued a Quint-Seal Compliance Note (the "Compliance Note") warning of attempts to evade sanctions and export controls.
+Among other things the Compliance Note advises individuals and entities participating in the maritime and other transportation industries to identify and manage their compliance frameworks to address these new risks and advises that they should "know your cargo".
+The Compliance Note provides information on deceptive tactics used to attempt to evade sanctions and export controls, as well as providing examples of recent enforcement actions related to the illicit shipment of cargo.
 Our more in-depth analysis of the Compliance Note is available here.